RustyRoboticsBV/Rusty.Serialization/FormatSpecification.md

 Whitespace is allowed between tokens for formatting reasons, but generally have no meaning.

 ## 2. Data Types
 Two categories of values are supported: primitives and collections.
-Additionally, values can be annotated with type labels.
+Additionally, values can be annotated with a type label and/or an ID.

 Exactly one top-level value must be present in any string of serialized CSCD.
 This value may be of any type (including both primitives and collections).
 Optionally, the top-level value may be annotated with a type label.

 ### 2.1.
+Metadata
-Type Labels
+#### Type Labels
 Type labels can optionally placed before any value, and are written as a type name between `()` parentheses.
 Type labels act as hints for deserializers, telling them what kind of object was originally serialized.
 The format has no knowledge about what a type name actually *means*.

 Type names may contain all characters from the allowed character set, except for parentheses and whitespace characters (whitespace characters between the outer parentheses and the name itself are allowed, but have no meaning).
 They are case-sensitive.
 Type labels may not be followed by another type label - they must be followed by a value of some kind.
 They may be used inside collections.